Outsourcing has become a buzzword in the global market industry for decades now.

 These specific challenges to outsourcing are applicable to onshoring and offshoring.
 Specifically with offshoring, in most cases, time-zone differences can be six to 12 hours.

-Moreover, offshoring to a far away country also means that you will also have to work with professionals with different cultures.
+Moreover, offshoring to a faraway country also means that you will also have to work with professionals from different cultures.